a1div0/acme-client/README.md

     -- your code --
 end
 ```
-This procedure must be overridden if the `dns01` check is used.
 The procedure will be called when a DNS record of type `TXT` needs to be set.
 At the time of the call, the module will pass the key name `key` and its value `value`, which must be recorded in DNS.
 The procedure is called twice - once to set the entry, the second time to cancel the setting (nil will be passed in the `value` parameter).
 An example implementation of this type of validation is beyond the scope of this article.